Schweitzer-Mauduit International, Inc. (NYSE:SWM) Sees Significant Growth in Short Interest

 The business also recently declared a quarterly dividend, which will be paid on Friday, September 24th.
 Investors of record on Friday, August 20th will be given a $0.44 dividend.
 This represents a $1.76 dividend on an annualized basis and a yield of 5.05%.
 The ex-dividend date is Thursday, August 19th.
 Schweitzer-Mauduit International’s payout ratio is currently 47.83%.

-Separately, TheStreet lowered Schweitzer-Mauduit International from a “b” rating to a “c+” rating in a research note on Friday, August 6th.
+Separately, TheStreet lowered Schweitzer-Mauduit International from a “b” rating to a “c+” rating in a research report on Friday, August 6th.

 Schweitzer-Mauduit International Company Profile